 This is a tricky topic to deal with, and not one that can be properly elaborated or explored in a paragraph or two.
 Our society, like many human cultures throughout the world and throughout history, have been dominated by males.
 The patriarchal foundations of our society force people into positions of oppressor and oppressed, in which both men and women suffer.
 What’s more, strict normative prescription for how one should behave based on their sex is something that hinders self-expression, understanding, love, and diversity.
 But, as I experienced it, ZEGG is not a patriarchal space.
 The community is run on the basis of equality, and it goes without saying that that means equality between men and women.
 Some of the strongest personalities at ZEGG are women and the large variety of communication methods ensure that everyone has a voice.
 And while ZEGG is not a queer space, it is certainly open and accepting of queer people.
 On the entrances to the male and female toilets is a sign saying ‘*and Trans, intersex, and non-binary’, and to go with the ‘men’s circles’ and ‘women’s circles’ that happened one evening was also a ‘people circles’.

 The question is then, is the teaching of gender roles in itself ‘anti-emancipatory’?
 Or was the problem more to do with the inequality and oppression in our (and many other cultures) division of men and women?
 Surely the goal of queer struggle is that people should be free to choose their own gender identity, including cis- straight people.
-And if people do feel comfortable happy identifying as a man, then it is positive that people try and develop positive models and examples for what it is to be a man.
+And if people do feel happy identifying as a man, then it is surely good that people try and develop positive models and examples for what it is to be a man.
 I didn’t do any of the courses, but from the description it seems to be about learning to communicate better, respect women, and not repress your emotions (along with the more traditional masculine traits of decisiveness, mental fortitude, etc.).
 This is surely a welcome counter-balance to many other socialising agents, which teach a toxic kind of masculinity.
 I guess there’s not really a right or wrong answer for whether or not gender roles are a good or bad thing.
 For some people they work, for others, not.
-For the people it does work for, there is a infinity of ways of conceiving of them, and, so long as it doesn’t harm anyone else, none is better than any other.
 What’s important is that the person themselves gets to decide what role they play, and is not forced into it through methods of repression.
 What this require is a measure of self-reflection from everyone, and an effort on all sides to make sure everyone feels comfortable to express themselves in whatever way they please.

 The influence that ZEGG has had on the German eco-village movement is not to be understated.
-Many of the things that made ZEGG a pioneering place in the early 90’s (the various communication techniques, non-traditional relationships, new ecological based communities structures)are now becoming fairly standard but they were all pretty radical in the beginning.
+Many of the things that made ZEGG a pioneering place in the early 90’s (the various communication techniques, non-traditional relationships, ecologically based ways of living) are now becoming fairly standard but they were all pretty radical in the beginning.
 Today ZEGG is still a model for a well functioning community and a great place to learn about various methods of community building, as well as to improve your capacity to love.

 For more information: https://www.zegg.de